danielbodnar/awesome-stars/README.md

 ## hacking

+- [Hamid-K/bookmarks](https://github.com/Hamid-K/bookmarks) - A personal list of various resources for those who are interested in learning about infosec and hacking and keeping themselves up to date.
+This is by no means a complete nor fresh list, but I occasion
 - [gquere/pwn_jenkins](https://github.com/gquere/pwn_jenkins) - Notes about attacking Jenkins servers
 - [stevenaldinger/decker](https://github.com/stevenaldinger/decker) - Declarative penetration testing orchestration framework
 - [kh4sh3i/smartrecon](https://github.com/kh4sh3i/smartrecon) - smartrecon is a powerful shell script to automate the recon and finding common vulnerabilities for bug hunter